LocaleChoiceMadridCentro / Sol

 Is Centro / Sol a good area to stay in Madrid for first-time visitors?

-Yes, depending on your travel style.
-Centro / Sol ranks #4 of 7 Madrid neighbourhoods for first-time visitors (combined score 71/100), with walk score 85/100, food 80/100, safety 62/100, and vibe 72/100.
+It depends — Centro / Sol has specific strengths but ranks lower than other Madrid options for general travellers.
+Centro / Sol ranks #5 of 7 Madrid neighbourhoods for first-time visitors (combined score 71/100), with walk score 85/100, food 80/100, safety 62/100, and vibe 72/100.
 Centro / Sol is Madrid's beating heart for food lovers: ancient tapas bars rub shoulders with Michelin-starred kitchens, and you're steps from three major food markets.

 Is Centro / Sol safe?